 British-born Luke trained in Switzerland and England before heading to Asia for a five year stint, launching several restaurants in Singapore, Malaysia, South Korea and the Philippines.
 “My time in Europe taught me to cook; my time in Asia broadened my horizons”, says Luke.

 The restaurant is located in an old biscuit mill in Woodstock, a shabby-chic part of town.
 The huge open-plan kitchen takes up a substantial part of the restaurant, and there’s a real buzz to the place, with superb and knowledgeable waiting staff complimenting the great cuisine.
-Book early to avoid disappointment.
+Book early!
+Bookings open 3 months prior and tables are taken within hours!

 The Test Kitchen, The Old Biscuit Mill, 375 Albert Road, Woodstock, Cape Town